 High quality planning ensures the needs of all children are considered and catered for.
 All teachers review every lesson to take children's progress into account.
 The school assessment co-ordinator monitors the progress of all children.
 Teachers are involved in regular progress meeting for all pupils.
 Teachers and the Inclusion Manager meet three times yearly, as a minimum, to consider the needs of children with SEND.
+Parents/carers are invited in to meet with the Inclusion Manager annually to share, and contribute to, their child's plan.
 The Inclusion Leader and the Head Teacher use half-termly 'learning walks' as an opportunity to review day to day practice for children with SEND.
-Parents of children with SEND are encouraged to be actively involved in the development and review of their child's SEND Support Plans.